 Apple’s advantage has always depended on integrating intelligence with hardware, operating system behaviour, and product constraints.
 The same applies to verification and integration.
 Apple’s competitive edge does not come from isolated features.
 It comes from how components behave as a single system.
 Apple’s product model is inseparable from the interaction between device hardware, firmware, operating systems, and application behaviour.

-This is not a rejection of Tim Cook’s Apple
+Why This Is Not a Rejection of Tim Cook’s Supply-Chain Apple

 Fig 2: Apple’s John Ternus and Tim Cook.
 Source: Apple

 It would be a mistake to read this transition as a rejection of the Cook era.
 Apple’s board is not dismantling the operating machine Cook built.
-The structure of the handover preserves continuity while shifting operational emphasis closer to product and hardware judgment.
+The handover keeps things continuous while shifting the operational focus closer to product and hardware judgment.
 That is a lower-risk transition model.
 Apple still has to manage a global supply network, a huge installed base, a tightly coupled services ecosystem, developer expectations, and competitive pressure in the AI-enabled devices market.

 From an engineering and programme-delivery perspective, that is a rational succession design.
 It keeps continuity in governance while allowing a more product-centred operating rhythm.